aspose-words/Aspose.Words-Documentation/java/getting-started/features/supported-features-on-document-load/load-in-the-open-office-xml-2007-and-2010-formats/footnotes-and-endnote-features-supported-on-docx-import/_index.md

 title: Footnotes and Endnote Features Supported on DOCX Import – Aspose.Words for Java
 articleTitle: Footnotes and Endnote Features Supported on DOCX Import
 linktitle: Footnotes and Endnote Features Supported on DOCX Import
-description: "Work with footnotes and endnote features supported on Open Office XML 2007 and 2010 Format import."
+description: "Import Open Office XML 2007 and 2010 document using footnotes and endnote load options."
 type: docs
 weight: 60
 url: /java/footnotes-and-endnote-features-supported-on-docx-import/